 Why certain wine growers insist on calling themselves a vigneron?

-Can only call themselves vignerons wine people who actually make wine from their own grapes
+#1 – Can only call themselves vignerons wine people who actually make wine from their own grapes.

 In fact, in French, and therefore in France, can only call themselves vignerons people who actually make wine from their own grapes.

-In the wine industry, there are people who only grow grapes but don’t make wine with them, themselves.
+In the wine industry, there are people who grow grapes but don’t make wine with them, themselves.
 They ‘only grow grapes but don’t turn them into wine.
 They sell their grapes production to wineries, and are generally called vine growers, or simply ‘growers‘ in the wine industry jargon.

 There are also many wineries or negociants (wine merchants) that produce wine, but don’t grow their own grapes.
 They purchase grapes from vine growers, or even buy already-fermented wines from various producers for blending and selling under their own label.